 Ruth has always sought to work with the very best chefs, including Albert Roux OBE (pictured).
-During her summer holidays, she regularly packed up her chef’s whites and travelled to jobs in France and Belgium.
+During her school summer holidays, she regularly packed up her chef’s whites and travelled to jobs in France and Belgium.

 Aged 23, she emigrated to Australia with her parents.
 At 25, she was appointed Head Pastry Chef at the 5* Windsor Hotel in Melbourne – a position she also held in 2006 at Edinburgh’s Sheraton Grand Hotel.